-Can I Get a North Carolina DWI for Sleeping in the Car?
+Getting a DWI for Sleeping in Your Car

-At Sandman, Finn & Fitzhugh, we advise you to avoid getting into your car entirely if you’ve had too much to drink.
-Rather, request a ride from an Uber or Lyft driver or contact a designated driver to pick you up.
+At Sandman, Finn & Fitzhugh, we strongly advise people to avoid getting into their cars if they have been drinking.
+Rather, request a ride from Uber or Lyft, or ask a sober person to pick you up.
 If you wind up in your car, place your keys in the glove box or under the front seat, and then get in the back seat.
-So, a Raleigh DWI lawyer could later argue that you could not operate the car even if you wanted to.
+So, a Raleigh DWI lawyer could later argue that you could not have operated the vehicle, even if you wanted to.

 If you have been arrested for a DWI in North Carolina, request a free consultation with the Raleigh DWI lawyers at Sandman, Finn & Fitzhugh.
 Go online or call us at (919) 887-8040.